jakjank/KursyUWr_UP/Sztuczna_Inteligencja/projekt/nonogram/README.md

 It is satisfied by following nonogram:\
 #.#\
 #.#\
-..#\

-## Using
+..#

+# Usage

-1. Nonogram to solve described in format explained above should be saved in nonogram.txt.
+Nonogram to solve described in format explained above should be saved in nonogram.txt.
+Then
-2. NonogramToCnf.py should be run 'python3 NonogramToCnf.py'
+> \$ python3 NonogramToCnf.py nonogram.txt nonogram.cnf

-3. nonogram.cnf and cells_def.txt (used for prinitng the nonogram) files are created.
-4. SAT solver is used to solve CNF described in nonogram.cnf.
-For example using minisat and saving the soluion in solution.txt 'minisat nonogram.cnf solution.txt'.
+should create nonogram.cnf and cells_def.txt (used for prinitng the nonogram).
+SAT solver is used to solve CNF described in nonogram.cnf.
+Next using minisat
+> \$ minisat nonogram.cnf solution.txt

-5. solution.txt contains the valuation of logical variables used in nonogram.cnf.
-6. Obtained solution can be printed by PrintNonogram.py 'python3 PrintNonogram.py'.
+will save solution (if one exists) containing the valuation of logical variables in solution.txt.
+Obtained solution can be printed with
+> \$ python3 PrintSolution.py cells_def.txt solution.txt

+other SAT solver may be used.
+For example\

+> \$ cadical storm.cnf | grep '^v ' | sed 's/^v //' > solution.txt

+There are example nonograms to solve in test_nonograms/ folder.\
+Max size of the nonogram I could transform was 20x20.
+For nonogram of size 25x25 the program crashed due to lack of memory.

-## Using short
+# Using short

-Save description in nonogram.txt, then:\
+Save description in nonogram.txt, then:
-$ python3 NonogramToCnf.py\
+> \$ python3 NonogramToCnf.py
-$ minisat nonogram.cnf solution.txt\
+> \$ minisat nonogram.cnf solution.txt
-$ python3 PrintNonogram.py
+> \$ python3 PrintNonogram.py

 # Thinking (tldr)